xaviemirmon/weird-salads/README.md

 POSTGRES_PASSWORD=password
 ```

-(Note: Location ID should be changed to any locations avaible)
+(Note: Location ID should be changed to any of the locations available)

-First, run the production server:
+First, run the production server (takes 1-2 mins to setup):

 ```bash
 docker-compose up -d
 ```

-(Takes 1-2 mins to setup.)
+Or if you want to run in dev mode:
 ```bash
  docker-compose -f docker-compose-dev.yml up
  ```